vaughns/rubocop/manual/cops.md

 ### Style

 Style cops check for stylistic consistency of your code.
-Many of the them are based on the [Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide).
+Many of them are based on the [Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide).

 ### Layout